» Contents

 early gameplay.
 Typically, the player would enter a dungeon floor

-and use Shift+L (CTRL+W for Roguelike keymap) to scan the whole
+and use Shift+L (CTRL+W for Roguelike keyset) to scan the whole

 floor for a possible troll pit.